Parsa-19/8-Apex/docs/02-create_cluster_with_kubeadm.md

 $ ansible-galaxy collection install ansible.posix
 ```

-create another file named `k8s-dependencies.yml` to install and configure all dependencies:
+create another file named `k8s-dependencies.yml` to install and configure all dependencies: <br>
-this file is located in the same dir in this folder [here](k8s-dependencies.yml).
+this file is located in the same dir in this folder here ([k8s-dependencies.yml](https://github.com/Parsa-19/8-Apex/blob/tuf/docs/k8s-dependencies.yml)).

 run the playbook:
 ```